svituawww/SvitUA/ptb_parser/md_doc/inst_4.md

 <!-- PRESERVE begin id_part1 -->
 <!-- PRESERVE improve only this part of instruction. use no more then 150 strings for this part. -->

-## Enhanced Symbol Collection with Context Data
+## Enhanced Bracket Collection with Context Data

 ### Current Implementation
 We have the symbol scanning function: